RyanHow/ebudget/README.md

 With a few seconds (let's face it, it's hard to fine time for most things, yet alone budgeting) and a smart phone or web browser you'll forever be able to answer the questions when going to make a purchase, "Can I afford it?", and keep your spending habits in line with what you really want.

 I conducted interviews of new parents about money and budgeting.
 Everyone has different approaches to it, some worked better than others.
-But they all agreed that they were super busy, and generally found managing money stressful.
+But they all agreed that they were super busy, and generally found managing money very hard to find time for.
+When under stress we default to our old ways and don't keep on top of it.
+There are some scarey and sometimes funny "critical mass" stories of when managing money between couples got out of hand and it results in a huge conflict.
+It seems to be a turning point for many to look into some kind of budgeting solutions, even if that is as crude as separate bank accounts for bills and spending.
+But it also seems when life starts putting the pressure on again, the systems and discipline to keep to those systems breaks down. eBudget is meant to keep you on top of it.

 ## Here are a few key features
 - **Share your budget**, so you and your partner can always be on the same page.
 Guaranteed to result in less fights about money*. (* Not a real guarantee, but pretty close)